How it works

 image

-The updated Food Dudes programme sees revised programme elements such as:
+The updated Food Dudes programme includes revised programme elements such as:

 • Visual fun & games for you to play along in our own classrooms